phiphi-tan/lmm_benchmark/benchmark/benchmark_results.md

 # Benchmark Results
 This details the initial results found from the testing of different models

+> Note: The models used are of a relatively small size

 ## Object Counting
 ### Dataset
 The dataset comprises of images from TallyQA

+### Evaluation
+The evaluation metric used is exact match, and will directly compare the output from the model against the reference answers given in the dataset

 ### Results

 Initial testing on a small batch of 10 had mixed results.
 In general the model trained with higher parameters (i.e. Qwen2-2B) performed better.
 However, many runs had the smaller SmolVLM-256M model performing better than Llava-OV-0.5B